hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > You can collapse code into a graph, function or macro to gain time. <br> ![[Pasted image 20241109193436.png|450]]
 >

+> [!tip]- Functions, pure and impure
+> Functions can be pure or impure
+> A pure function has no exec pins, and **is evaluated for each connection**.
+This is not the case for impure nodes because it caches the result.
+This can be a big issue if the pure node is used multiple times and is heavy, or if the result is somewhat random.
+> A solution is to cache the result in a variable (or a local variable if you can).
+But since 5.5 you can right click any pure node and "Show exec pins", this will transform a pure node to a impure one.

 For event dispatchers, it's a bit special, in blueprints it's called `Event Dispatchers` but it's known in programming as delegates.
 See a delegate like a special event that you can "call"  (known as broadcast) and "bind to" (known as subscribe).
 It's very useful if you want to send an event to anyone interested in it.
 Delegates are **instance dependent** (you subscribe to a delegate of a object instance), they can have multiple inputs and can't return anything.